biocore/qiime/doc/tutorials/tutorial.rst

 Compute Beta Diversity and Generate Beta Diversity Plots
 --------------------------------------------------------
 Beta diversity represents the explicit comparison of microbial (or other) communities based on their composition.
 Beta-diversity metrics thus assess the differences between microbial communities.
 The fundamental output of these comparisons is a square matrix where a "distance" or dissimilarity is calculated between every pair of community samples, reflecting the dissimilarity between those samples.
 The data in this distance matrix can be visualized with analyses such as Principal Coordinate Analysis (PCoA) and hierarchical clustering.
-Like alpha diversity, there are many possible metrics which can be calculated with the QIIME pipeline - the full list of options can be found `here <../scripts/beta_diversity_metrics.html>`_.
+Like alpha diversity, there are many possible metrics which can be calculated with the QIIME pipeline - the full list of options can be found here `beta diversity metrics <../scripts/beta_diversity_metrics.html>`_.
 Here, we will calculate beta diversity between our 9 microbial communities using the default beta diversity metrics of weighted and unweighted unifrac, which are phylogenetic measures used extensively in recent microbial community sequencing projects.
 To perform this analysis, we will use the `beta_diversity_through_plots.py <../scripts/beta_diversity_through_plots.html>`_ workflow script.
 This script performs the following steps:

 1. Rarify OTU table (for more information, refer to `single_rarefaction.py <../scripts/single_rarefaction.html>`_)
 2. Make preferences file (for more information, refer to `make_prefs_file.py <../scripts/make_prefs_file.html>`_)